 - MBS specific QoE metrics (in case any are to be specified)

-SA4 reply: If the DASH streaming or VR streaming is carried over the MBS session, the UE application layer can collect the QoE metrics for the DASH streaming or VR streaming service as defined in TS 26.247 and TS 26.118.
-There is no discussion on MTSI services carried over MBS session in SA4.
-As mentioned in previous LS S4-221289, there are no ongoing Rel-18 study or normative work on MBS QoE in SA4.
-If the MBS specific QoE metrics are specified in the future, the UE application layer can collect the MBS specific QoE metrics per MBS session as well.
+SA4 reply: If the contents of an MBS Application Service such as 3GP-DASH or VR Streaming are carried over an MBS session, the UE application layer can collect the QoE metrics for that service as defined in TS 26.247 and TS 26.118, respectively.
+As mentioned in previous LS S4-221289, there is no ongoing Rel-18 study or normative work on MBS QoE in SA4.
+Should SA4 determine that MBS-specific QoE metrics specification will be necessary in the future, including potential aspects of UE application layer collection of any MBS specific QoE metrics per MBS session, we will keep RAN3 informed.

 2 Actions